Coy-Z/Coy-Z.github.io/articles/matrixcalc.md

 ## Vectorising Matrices

-One may recognise that an $m \times n$ matrix is isomorphic to an $mn$-vector, and indeed, there is a linear function for the aforementioned matrix to vector map.
+One may recognise that an $m \times n$ matrix is isomorphic to an $mn$-vector, and indeed, there is a linear operation for the aforementioned matrix to vector map.
 We call this the vectorising function, and with its aid, we can form Jacobian matrices in cases where previously we had to settle for linear operators.
 Let us define,

 $$\mathrm{vec} : \mathbb{R}^{m \times n} \rightarrow \mathbb{R}^{mn},$$